 Question & Answer challenges allow you to configure one or more multiple choice and/or free-text questions.
-These challenges are similar to traditional tests—though within Qualified they are often used for a variety of reasons.
-Here are just a few ways that they can be utilized:
+These challenges are similar to traditional quizzes and tests.
+However, within Qualified, Q&A challenges are often used for a variety of purposes beyond a traditional quiz.

 - Testing technical knowledge